juice-shop/juice-shop-ctf/CONTRIBUTING.md

 ### End-to-end Tests

-Thean e2e tests simulate real input to the CLI and verify the printed output to the console.
+The e2e tests simulate real input to the CLI and verify the printed output to the console.

 ```